 Service Tiers:

-- Self-Paced Digital Products: Lower price point, higher volume, VA-managed delivery
+- Self-Paced Digital Products: Lower price, higher volume, VA-managed delivery

-Business coach structuring tiered service offerings for revenue multiplication.
+Business coach builds tiered service offerings for revenue growth.

 Design Your Signature Framework

-When working with established virtual assistant providers like The VA Group, coaches focus on framework development while VAs handle documentation, material creation, and system implementation.
+When working with VA providers for coaches, coaches focus on framework work.
+VAs handle docs, materials, and system setup.

 Systemize Your Operations